Mudit200408/responsive_scaler/README.md

 ### 1. Global Initialization

-When you call `ResponsiveScaler.init(designWidth: 393, ...)`, the package stores your `designWidth`, `minScale`, `maxScale`, and `maxAccessibilityScale` values in global static variables.
+When you call `ResponsiveScaler.init(designWidth: 412, ...)`, the package stores your `designWidth`, `minScale`, `maxScale`, and `maxAccessibilityScale` values in global static variables.
 This configuration is done only once and is available throughout the app's lifecycle.

 ### 2. The Scaling Calculation

-Every time a responsive size is needed, the `getScaleFactor` function is called.
-It performs two key calculations:
+Every time a responsive size is needed, the scale factor is calculated as follows:

 #### A. Ratio Calculation